 Academic excellence is a process of both formal and informal education, which traverses all programmes offered at Villiers School.
 It is intended that Villiers students will see education, in its’ wider context, as a limitless and unending process to be enjoyed for a lifetime.
 Therefore, in addition to the core subjects of English, Irish, Maths and a Modern Language, students are enabled to study a variety of subjects from the Arts, Humanities, Science, Engineering, Business and Health Sciences spheres.

-Furthermore, through Student Council, Model United Nations, Debating, Lunchtime Club, Active Schools, Choir, Trad Group, Team Sports, and many of the Transition Year projects, students are encouraged to develop self-confidence, persistence and leadership abilities.
+Furthermore, through Student Council, Model United Nations, Debating, Lunchtime Club, Active Schools, Choir, Trad Group, Team Sports, and many Transition Year projects, students are encouraged to develop self-confidence, persistence and leadership abilities.
 These, above all else on the curriculum, enable students to develop an attitude of social responsibility and an understanding of cultural and intellectual differences.

 We are privileged that our students have access to Derravoher House, built c.
-1835, which we have developed into a library and teaching/collaborative space, whilst maintaining and enhancing its aesthetic and architectural integrity.
+1835, which we have restored and developed into a library and teaching/collaborative space, whilst maintaining and enhancing its aesthetic and architectural integrity.
 This space enables students to work independently, within the school day, and access our extensive physical and online library to enhance their academic progress.
 The experience of studying and working in a building that is almost 200 years old instils a sense of reverence and respect that automatically encourages our students to focus on the task at hand.

-To enable success, students engage in enrichment programs, such as ‘prefectship’, student council, career guidance, academic guidance, study clubs, study workshops, external lectures, art exhibitions, concerts, seminars, cultural exchanges and activities directly related to their prospective area of study.
+To enable success, students engage in enrichment programs, such as wellbeing programmes, ‘prefectship’, student council, career guidance, academic guidance, study clubs, study workshops, external lectures, art exhibitions, concerts, seminars, cultural exchanges and activities directly related to their prospective area of study.
 In our teaching, we aim to help, stimulate, and challenge each student, and this aim is supported by careful monitoring and regular reporting.
 Therefore, the curriculum provided is balanced, broad and diverse.

 A high priority is placed on communication with parents, and this is achieved through regular reporting, parent teacher meetings, parent and student information evenings and the facility for parents to meet with staff should they so request.
-Academic coordinators regularly review each student’s academic reports and liaise with teachers, the SEN department, students and parents, to ensure that any barriers to individual academic achievement are addressed.
+Academic coordinators regularly review each student’s academic reports and liaise with teachers, the resource department, students and parents, to ensure that any barriers to individual academic achievement are addressed.

 Villiers School – Exam Results